threatjammer/markdown-docs/what-is-threat-jammer.md

 [ThreatJammer.com](https://threatjammer.com) is a service that allows developers, security engineers, and other IT professionals to access high-quality threat intelligence data from a variety of sources and integrate it into their applications with the sole purpose of detecting and blocking malicious activity.

-The preferred way to access these threat intelligence data is through the [Threat Jammer REST API](https://threatjammer.com/api/).
+The preferred way to access these threat intelligence data is through the [Threat Jammer User REST API](/docs/introduction-threat-jammer-user-api).
 The API is a RESTful API that allows anybody to consume different threat intelligence sources easily and securely.
 Threat Jammer guarantees the highest level of data accuracy and freshness.

 ## The abuse detection problem